Barbara Willey BA MAOxon MSc PhD

 I completed a BA in Human Sciences at Oxford and an MSc in Epidemiology at LSHTM (2002).
 My doctorate investigated the association between household measures of socio-economic status and child malnutrition in children from Soweto, South Africa.

-I am a tutor for masters students on MSc Epidemiology and MSc Public Health in Developing Countries (PHDC), and teach on a number of epidemiology and statistics modules, as well as Epidemiology and Control of Malaria.
+I am a tutor for masters students on MSc Epidemiology and MSc Public Health in Developing Countries, and teach on a number of epidemiology and statistics modules, as well as Epidemiology and Control of Malaria.

 I have conducted a number of systematic reviews that focus on malaria control and health systems.

-I am a member of the the Malaria Centre, MRC Tropical Epidemiology Group (TEG), and the Centre for Maternal, Reproductive and Child Health (MARCH).
+I am co-theme lead for Design and Analysis within the Evaluation Centre, a member of the Malaria Centre, the MRC Tropical Epidemiology Group (TEG), and the Centre for Maternal, Adolescent, Reproductive and Child Health (MARCH).

 - Child health